ed-syspertec/Virtel/docs/manuals/virtel/Virtel461IG/Installation_Guide.rst

 .. note::
 	Passphrase support can be activated by coding PASSPHRASE as an option in the SECUR keyword.
 For example: **SECUR=(RACROUTE,[RACF|TOPS|ACF2],PASSPHRASE)**
+	You can also specify the minimum passphrase length using the Passphrase Length option.
+Default is 14 characters long.
+	The following sets the Passphrase length to 10 :
+	**SECURE=(RACROUTE,RACF,PASSPHRASE(10))**

+	Passwords and Passphrases cannot be intermixed.
+You cannot go from a password, length 8 or less, to a passphrase.

 For the z/VSE environment, the following options can be specified: